danfuzz/samizdat/doc/notes/shout-outs.md

 embodied in dozens of systems developed over the better part of the preceding century.

-The language came about as a second-order effect of Dan's ongoing desire to explore the intersection of all of [promise](http://en.wikipedia.org/wiki/Promise_%28programming%29)-based [object-capability](http://en.wikipedia.org/wiki/Object-capability_model)
+The language came about as a second-order effect of Danfuzz's ongoing desire to explore the intersection of all of [promise](http://en.wikipedia.org/wiki/Promise_%28programming%29)-based [object-capability](http://en.wikipedia.org/wiki/Object-capability_model)